Policies and eLearning 2017

 Even if one aims to keep politics out of the classroom, all education initiatives are impacted by government policies on some level.
 But how are politics, policies and eLearning connected?
 From school licensing to curriculum development to access to affordable WiFi, government policies shape eLearning.
 For this reason, even as the technology industry continues to drive eLearning innovations, especially in the United States, the future of eLearning will also rest on government-based policy initiatives.

 To date, there appears to be a disconnect between politics, policies and eLearning.
 At the beginning of his second term, President Obama offered firm support for eLearning at a talk at the University of Buffalo.
-In the talk, he highlighted specific examples of innovative online programs: “Universities like Carnegie Mellon, Arizona State, they’re starting to show that online learning can help students master the same material in less time and often at lower cost.
-Georgia Tech, which is a national leader in computer science, just announced it will begin offering an online master’s degree in computer science at a fraction of the cost of a traditional class, but it’s just as rigorous and it’s producing engineers who are just as good.”
-Notably, however, under Obama, only limited progress was made in terms of creating the conditions under which eLearning can truly flourish at both the K-12 and higher education levels.
+In the talk, he highlighted specific examples of innovative online programs.
+With specific callouts for Carnegie Mellon and Arizona State, Obama noted, some universities are beginning to show that online learning can assist students in the quest to master material in decreased time.
+But under Obama, only limited progress was made in terms of creating the conditions under which eLearning can truly flourish at both the K-12 and higher education levels.

 In the United States, the vast majority of existing virtual K-12 schools are charter schools or independent schools.
 For this reason, states with liberal policies on charter schools generally continue to have more virtual K-12 options for learners than states with restrictions on charter schools and voucher-based education systems.
 In the United States, there is currently heightened debate about the suspected push toward a voucher-based education system over the coming four years.
 While these systems remain problematic and more long-term evidence-based research is needed to fully explore whether they can achieve comparable or broader learning outcomes than traditional public schools, there is also ample reason to conclude that introducing policies in support of a voucher-based education system would support more K-12 virtual schools and in the process expand access to eLearning across all levels of the education system.